protontypes/open-sustainable-technology/README.md

 - [RaMa-Scene](https://github.com/CMLPlatform/ramascene) - RaMa-Scene a web-platform to analyse Environmentally Extended Input-Output data and generate scenarios.
 - [CircuMat](https://github.com/CMLPlatform/CircuMAT) - RaMa-Scene fork, CircuMat focuses on NUTS2 level classification as opposed to Rama-Scene country level analysis tool.
 - [SwolfPy](https://github.com/SwolfPy-Project/swolfpy) - A free, multi-platform, Python-based, open-source, SWM LCA optimization framework with built-in parametric and Monte Carlo sensitivity and uncertainty analysis capabilities.
+- [TrashMob](https://github.com/TrashMob-eco/TrashMob) - A website dedicated to organizing groups of people to clean up the world we live in.
+Users create cleanup events, publicize them, and recruit people to join up, as well as ask for assistance from communities and partners.

 ## Earth Systems